Frequently Asked Questions

 What are the important deadlines?

-You will be able to find all the important deadlines via your E-Net account by checking the task list.
+You will be able to find all the important deadlines via your E-Net account by checking the Task List.
 Important dates are also shown in the Event Manual

 What is the location of my stand?